kde-yyds/classinx-wine-hacks/README.md

 - Make sure to disable "Allow the window manager to control the windows" in winecfg.

 ## Compatibility
-- **ClassIn X**: Older versions with old UI are recommended because they don't
+- **ClassIn X**: Older versions with old UI are recommended because new ones have issue to write around the toolbox popup.

 ## License